brucezztong/ZZTong-Prefabs/README.txt

 the Game's RWG while this modlet is installed, then you'll see my POIs in the resulting map.

+RAVENHEARST - I'm under the impression you can using the Game's RWG to make maps.
+If so, make sure this modlet is installed when you do that.

 REBIRTH - I'm aware this overhaul was removing vanilla items that I have referenced in my loot tables and this disconnect can cause exceptions.
 I'm told Rebirth will change to include all vanilla items.
 This should mean you